CaterinaBi/aicore-web-scraping-pipeline/README.md

 In the second part of this milestone, I created unit tests for my scraper using `unittest`, i.e., one test for each of the public methods of my `Scraper()` class.
 These are in the file `test_scraper.py` within the `tests` directory.
 They are run from `__main__.py`.
 While this was my first time performing unit testing, the process went quite smoothly and was not too time-consuming.

 The best takeaway from this milestone was how to make my code a package to make sure all imports function throughout.

+## Milestone 6

+With the basic scraper code in `scraper.py` refactored and passing all tests, milestone 5 required to implement the lines of code needed to run the scraper in headless mode.